frconor-ebook/meditations/_posts/2025-05-14-souls-of-prayer.md

 Our Lord here emphasizes the heart-to-heart relationship of prayer.
 It\'s very personal, very intimate.
 There\'s nothing that will bring our spiritual life forward faster than our mental prayer.

-Probably, from the time we were small, we learned all about vocal prayer, *Our Father*s*, Hail Mary*s*, Glory Be*s, which obviously have their place.
+Probably, from the time we were small, we learned all about vocal prayer, *Our Father, Hail Mary, Glory Be*, which obviously have their place.

 But it might not have been until we came in contact with the Work that we heard about mental prayer---praying with our mind.